Corporations Saving Trees

 .

-This varies by area and type of invasive.
+This varies by area and the type of invasive.
 An average effort to reclaim a significant park space would cost $30,000 - $50,000, half in the first year and the remaining split over the next two years.
 Larger donations can take care of entire parks.
 Smaller donations can be rolled together with those of other donors to work in the highest priority areas.

 Benefits to you